-Table 2-8: Zone classification for gases and vapors
+Table 2 -8: Zone classification for dases and vapours 0.
+20110 classification 101 gases ana vapours

 Zone classification for gases and vapors Zone Frequency of occurrence Zone 0 Areas in which an explosive atmosphere is present either continuously or frequently.
 Zone 1 Areas in which an explosive atmosphere is occasionally present.
-Zone 2 Areas where an explosive atmosphere is present only infrequently and for a short time.
+Zone 2 Areas where an explosive atmosphere is present only in- frequently and for a short time.